george-hawkins/arf-drone/transmitter-ongoing.md

 Painless360 has two relevant videos - in [Tips for setting up a new radio - 10:37](https://www.youtube.com/watch?v=YD3ojhwVmrI&feature=youtu.be&t=637) he sets date and time and later at 11:39 he goes through callibration.
 Then in [Creating basic model types - 2:50](https://www.youtube.com/watch?v=NIR85KOqIAo&feature=youtu.be&t=170) he creates and names a new model.
 However after that he does initial setup for a plane, e.g. he sets up inputs (to make the sticks less "twitchy" by changing their expo values) but then says that for a quadcopter this is normally handled via the flight controller, so you can just skip to 6:44 for his quadcopter setup.
 At 10:50 it's all over as far as quadcopters are concerned.
 He sets up an arming switch (which isn't relevant for the Pixhawk as it uses a physical safety switch combined with stick based arming) and also sets up a flight mode switch.
 We'll handle flight modes later using a different Painless360 video for reference  where he sets flight modes specifically for the Pixhawk using OpenTX Companion rather than the transmitter.

+**Update:** it doesn't actually seem to be possible to set expo with Mission Planner and ArduCopter so you shouldn't actually skip the expo section starting at 5:10.
+TODO: merge this expo stuff with the stuff in the TODOs section in [`transmitter-flight-modes-and-more.md`](transmitter-flight-modes-and-more.md).

 The Flite Test team cover model creation in [Q X7 Setup and review - 16:50](https://www.youtube.com/watch?v=7cExS1tTOJA&feature=youtu.be&t=1010).
 Later they bind it (which we'll come to later) to a D4R-II receiver.
 Most of what they cover is plane specific.

 Blue Falcon covers failsafes in [Q X7 - setting up failsafes](https://www.youtube.com/watch?v=LuJ_K0pOJkE&feature=youtu.be) and at 5:28 he sets _no pulses_.